 - SCROG and the flowering stage

 Let’s go through these steps with more detail:

 1. Setting up the screen for a SCROG

-So what you want to do here is get your screen at about 40/50cm (15/20 inches) of the top of you’re pot, and attach it by the four corners of your grow room.
+So what you want to do here is get your screen at about 40/50cm (15/20 inches) of the top of your pot, and attach it to the four corners of your grow room.
 I use metallic string for this (cf image), attached on the 4 corners of the room.

 As a safety I also add 3 strings, attached from the top of each side of the room onto the sides of the screen, just in case something happens.
-Once those branches start invading the screen you don’t want it to get moving.
+Once those branches start invading the screen you don’t want it to move.

 Once you’ve done so, here’s what to do:

 Screen place in the grow room

 Once your screen is fixed you’re going to want to slide it down so that the plants’ Apex starts to go over the screen.
 Do this gently, you don’t want to break anything!